 Large language models (LLMs) have demonstrated an impressive ability to encode world knowledge in model parameters \citep{petroni2019language, roberts2020much}.
 However, they still face various challenges in knowledge-intensive tasks and contexts: they suffer from hallucination \citep{kryscinski2020evaluating, pagnoni2021understanding, ji2023survey}, struggle to encode long-tail facts \citep{kandpal2022large, mallen2022not}, and could not be easily updated with new and emerging knowledge \citep{de2021editing, hase2021language}.
 Existing works propose addressing these limitations through retrieval augmentation or generated knowledge prompting. \emph{Retrieval-augmented LMs} \citep{guu2020retrieval, borgeaud2022improvingretro, shi2023replug} employ retrieval systems to fetch relevant documents from a general and fixed retrieval corpus (e.g., Wikipedia or the Pile \citep{gao2020pile}), leveraging external knowledge from non-parametric sources to aid LLM generation. \emph{Generated knowledge prompting} approaches \citep{shin2020autoprompt, liu2022generated, sun2022recitation} prompt LLMs to incorporate and generate contextual documents to encourage knowledge-aware generation.

-While these two lines of research have achieved some success, they struggle to reflect two key properties of knowledge.
-Knowledge is \emph{modular} \citep{stuckenschmidt2009modular}: it is an ``archipelago'' rather than a single ``continent'', encapsulating information that exist in diversified forms, domains, sources, perspectives, and more.
+While the two lines of work have achieved some success, these existing systems struggle to reflect two key properties of knowledge.
+Knowledge is \emph{modular} \citep{stuckenschmidt2009modular}: it is an ``archipelago'' rather than a single ``continent'', encapsulating information that exists in diversified forms, domains, sources, perspectives, and more.
 The lack of knowledge modularity has made generalization to new domains and targeted updates of knowledge stored in LMs difficult.
 Knowledge is \emph{collaborative} \citep{cayzer2004semantic}: LLMs should be able to represent and incorporate diverse and evolving knowledge, from multi-faceted sources and perspectives, while enabling collaborative contribution from various stakeholders.
 Community-driven knowledge could aggregate new knowledge from domain experts and enable the development of specialized LLMs, tailored to specific industries or applications.
-That being said, neither retrieval LMs nor generated prompting employ \emph{modular} or \emph{collaborative} knowledge sources that enable the plug-and-play updates and contributions from various stakeholders.
-Instead, they only use static knowledge sources, such as Wikipedia dumps at a fixed date for retrieval augmentation or the LLM itself as the knowledge repository in generated knowledge prompting.
-These static knowledge sources often fail to capture evolving domain-specific or structured knowledge and do not facilitate community-driven efforts to enhance LLMs' knowledge abilities.
+That being said, existing approaches and systems did not employ \emph{modular} or \emph{collaborative} knowledge sources that enable the plug-and-play updates and contributions from various stakeholders.
+While approaches such as retrieval augmentation could be extended for modularity, they are hardly compatible with the current landscape of model sharing \citep{wolf2019huggingface} and do not facilitate community-driven efforts to fill in LLMs' knowledge gaps.